csg-org/CompactConnect/backend/compact-connect/docs/onboarding/JURISDICTION_COMPACT_ONBOARDING.md

 ## Determine Active Development Environments for Jurisdiction
 When a jurisdiction is first being onboarded to the system, they may only want to be active in certain development environments.
-As if this time of writing, the following environment names are supported in the list:
+The following environment names are supported in the list:
 ```
 test, prod
 ```